GeoscienceAustralia/dea-notebooks/README.md

 > Ayers, D., Hicks, A., DEA Notebooks contributors 2021.
 Digital Earth
 > Australia notebooks and tools repository.
 Geoscience Australia,
 > Canberra. <https://doi.org/10.26186/145234>

+## Introduction

+The Jupyter Notebooks and Python tools in this repository are for analysing DEA's satellite data products.
+The notebooks are designed to demonstrate how to use the tools and data to conduct a broad range of geospatial analyses.
+They also demonstrate how to integrate with other open-source software such as [Open Data Cube](https://www.opendatacube.org/) and [xarray](http://xarray.pydata.org/en/stable/).
+You can see real-world use cases on the [USAGE](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst) page.

 ## Browse the DEA Knowledge Hub